12 Best Boutique Hotels to Book for Your Next Trip to San Francisco

 Top pick

-Beautiful new hotel in quiet Embarcadero location with great views + outdoor bar.
+Beautiful Marriott hotel in quiet Embarcadero location with great views + outdoor bar.

-Nestled in a quiet Embarcadero location with stunning views and an outdoor terrace bar, The Jay is perfect for those who want a peaceful retreat while staying close to the waterfront.
-Rooms are beautifully designed, quiet, very functional, and spacious.
-Some even have balconies, which isn’t very common.
-It’s also a Marriott property, so great for anyone looking to redeem points or make use of their loyalty program.
-Overall, it’s one of my top recommendations for a hotel in the city—whether you’re here on business or for fun.
+Nestled in a quiet Embarcadero location with stunning views and an outdoor terrace bar, The Jay is a perfect retreat for anyone who wants to stay close to the waterfront without the noise.
+Rooms are beautifully designed, quiet, functional, and spacious — some even have balconies, which is rare for the city.
+It’s also a Marriott property, making it a great option for anyone looking to redeem points or take advantage of a loyalty program.
+Overall, it's one of my top recommendations in San Francisco, whether you’re here on business or for fun.

 The Metro Hotel